kimhamyong/eams-gateway/readme.md

 chmod +x setup.sh
 ./setup.sh
 ```
-This will install python3-paho-mqtt, detect the ZigBee USB module at /dev/ttyUSB*, and ensure the user belongs to the dialout group for serial access.
+This will install `python3-paho-mqtt`, detect the ZigBee USB module at `/dev/ttyUSB`, and ensure the user belongs to the `dialout` group for serial access.

 ### 2. Configure the Environment
 Modify the `.env` file to set the appropriate values for ZigBee and MQTT.